Gourieff/comfyui-reactor-node/README.md

 ### **I. (For Windows users) If you still cannot build Insightface for some reasons or just don't want to install Visual Studio or VS C++ Build Tools - do the following:**

+1. (ComfyUI Portable) From the root folder check the version of Python:<br>run CMD and type `python_embeded\python.exe -V`
-1. Download and put [prebuilt Insightface package](https://github.com/Gourieff/sd-webui-reactor/raw/main/example/insightface-0.7.3-cp310-cp310-win_amd64.whl) into the stable-diffusion-webui (A1111 or SD.Next) root folder (where you have "webui-user.bat" file) or into ComfyUI root folder if you use ComfyUI Portable
+2. Download prebuilt Insightface package [for Python 3.10](https://github.com/Gourieff/Assets/raw/main/Insightface/insightface-0.7.3-cp310-cp310-win_amd64.whl) or [for Python 3.11](https://github.com/Gourieff/Assets/raw/main/Insightface/insightface-0.7.3-cp311-cp311-win_amd64.whl) (if in the previous step you see 3.11) and put into the stable-diffusion-webui (A1111 or SD.Next) root folder (where you have "webui-user.bat" file) or into ComfyUI root folder if you use ComfyUI Portable
-2. From the root folder run:
+3. From the root folder run:
    - (SD WebUI) CMD and `.\venv\Scripts\activate`
    - (ComfyUI Portable) run CMD
-3. Then update your PIP:
+4. Then update your PIP:
    - (SD WebUI) `python -m pip install -U pip`
    - (ComfyUI Portable) `python_embeded\python.exe -m pip install -U pip`
-4. Then install Insightface:
+5. Then install Insightface:
    - (SD WebUI) `pip install insightface-0.7.3-cp310-cp310-win_amd64.whl`
    - (ComfyUI Portable) `python_embeded\python.exe -m pip install insightface-0.7.3-cp310-cp310-win_amd64.whl`
-5. Enjoy!
+6. Enjoy!

 ### **II.
 "AttributeError: 'NoneType' object has no attribute 'get'"**